 Frequent physical activity is wonderful for your body and brain.
-We subscribe to a good sweat sesh at least three times a week and love how we feel afterwards.
+We subscribe to a good sweat sesh almost daily and love how we feel afterwards.
 But, what you do after your workout can have a major impact on how your body responds to the work you just put in.

-What we've learned, sometimes the hard way, is that too much exercise without proper recovery can be very damaging both mentally and physically.
+What we've learned, sometimes the hard way, is that lacking a recovery routine can be very damaging both mentally and physically.
 This is why your decisions post-workout are just as important as the workout itself.

 Here are our top 5 tips for proper post-workout recovery so that you can continue to bound out of bed in the morning with more energy and strength than you did the day before.

 1. Use that foam roller: You've probably been targeted by one of those new crazy vibrating foam rollers on Instagram at some point in the last month.
 They look pretty intimidating but don't let that scare you.
 Just a simple round foam roller from your gym is one of the best ways to speed up workout recovery.
 Foam rolling works by massaging away and breaking up fascia tissue buildup in your muscles which often leads to sore muscles and can cause injury, if neglected.
 The best time to foam roll is right after your workout.

 2. Don't over do it: It's easy to think that a 2 hour workout a day is the best, and fastest way, to get you to your fitness goals.
 Think again.
 The best way to rebuild stronger muscles is with shorter, more intense workouts and then by letting those muscles rest and regenerate.
 In fact, a 2014 study published in the Journal of Strength and Conditioning Research found that the amount you rest after exercise is directly linked to an increase in your cardio endurance and strength.
 Pro tip: Try 45 minute to hour long workouts (not 2 hours!) with long walks on your off days.
 We like yoga too!